Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/Connect to WiFi.rst

 - "WPA2-EAP", which IA a Wi-Fi WPA2-EAP connection (also known as WPA2-Enterprise) is a secure wireless network authentication method typically used in organizations, universities, and enterprises.
 Instead of a shared password, it uses the Extensible Authentication Protocol (EAP) to authenticate users individually through a RADIUS server.
 Each user logs in with a unique username and password (or digital certificate), ensuring stronger security and better access control compared to personal WPA2 networks.
 TLS, PEAP, and TTLS are different EAP (Extensible Authentication Protocol) methods used in WPA2-Enterprise Wi-Fi connections to securely authenticate users.

     - EAP-TLS (Transport Layer Security): Uses digital certificates on both the server and client sides for mutual authentication.
-It’s highly secure but requires certificate management.
+It's highly secure but requires certificate management.

     - PEAP (Protected EAP): Creates a TLS-encrypted tunnel between the client and the authentication server, then sends user credentials (like username/password) inside the tunnel.
 Commonly used with MSCHAPv2 for password-based logins.